Outdoorosity - Inspiration and Information About the Outdoors

 Home » Wildlife

 Few plants remind us of the south like Magnolia trees, with their massive cream blossoms and heady, sweet aroma.
 If you’ve spent much time in the south at all, you’ve probably seen some of these trees, but how much do you actually know about them?
-The Southern Magnolia (scientific name: magnolia grandiflora, also known as …
+Range The Southern Magnolia (scientific name: magnolia grandiflora, also known …

 Read more